Seven items appear below:

 The January 10, 1 BC, eclipse was a total eclipse whereas the others were partial.
 This eclipse would allow about three months until the Passover for the above-listed events to occur.
 This also fits with a Jewish tradition that Herod died in the month of Shebat – January/February.

-was the Star of Bethlehem?
+If Herod died in 1 BC what was the Star of Bethlehem?

 VENUS

 Today we distinguish stars which are self-luminous from planets which reflect light.
 In ancient times both were called "stars" but planets were also "wandering stars".
 In Jude 13, for example, false Christians are compared to "wandering stars".
+In the Bible book of Revelation, Venus is a symbol of Jesus: "I am the root and offspring of David, the bright morning star."
+(22:16) Venus

-Venus can be either the "morning star" or "evening star" depending on its position in its orbit.
-(Tauber 1979) Is Revelation 22:16 a hint to the Star of Bethlehem?
+star" or "evening star" depending on its position in its orbit.
+(Tauber

 Jonathon

-Leake (1996) reports:
+Leake (1996) reports: A

 Star